 In today’s time, you can see just about everyone using portable speakers like earbuds, and headphones, attached to their devices.
 But haven’t we heard from our elders that such loud music will likely make us deaf?
-Well, they are onto something.
+Well, they are onto something as some ENT specialists would confirm.

 According to the MRC Institute of Hearing Research, about one in six adults is facing hearing loss.
 The culprit in the young adult population could be—loud music.